18F/federalist-content-guide/pages/best-practices-for-writing-about-your-research.md

 * Where can I go to read the complete paper?

-* What are larger themes, takeaways or implications of this research?
+* What are larger themes, takeaways, or implications of this research?

 * What is the overall point or insight from each section of this research report?